You will need a chalkboard with chalk, or a whiteboard

-And when we disobey our parents or do wrong to others, we must also confess our sins to them.
+And when we disobey our parents or do wrong to others, we also break our relationship with them.
+We must confess our sins to them so that our relationship is made right.
 The Bible says, ". . . confess your sins to one another and pray for one another . . ."
 James 5:16.
 "Be kind to one another, tenderhearted, forgiving one another, as God in Christ forgave you" Ephesians 4:32.

 What do these Scriptures tell us to do: